Studying overseas allows you to expand your horizons, learn from a different culture, gain experience and make life-long friendships

 The Study Abroad and Student Exchange programs are available to eligible Australian domestic students who wish to study at an overseas partner university for one trimester.

-Study Abroad students pay tuition fees directly to the host university and defer for one trimester at Torrens University Australia.
-Upon their return to Torrens, study abroad students receive Advance Standing for the units studied overseas.
-Torrens can use Fee-Help in order to pay for host university fees and the amount will be charged back to the student’s overall debt.
+Torrens can use Fee-Help (if eligible) to pay for host university fees and the amount will be charged back to the student’s overall debt.

-Student Exchange students remain enrolled at Torrens University Australia during the trimester they spend studying overseas.
+Students remain enrolled at Torrens University Australia during the trimester they spend studying overseas.
 Depending on the arrangement, exchange might require students to pay fees either at Torrens or at the exchange university.

-Due to the COVID-19 cases around the world, Torrens University Australia has suspended all outgoing student international mobility for the near future.
 All programs will be reviewed prior to delivery in relation to travel advisories and student health and safety, and may not proceed if the University is not confident of both.
-We recommend that students do not book travel until the programs are confirmed and we will endeavour to do this as far as possible in advance.

 To be eligible for Study Abroad or Student Exchange, you must adhere to the following criteria: